 Just say the word “Russians” to the most hardened English football hooligan and you’ll immediately notice a small patch of wee appearing in his trousers.
 It’s just over a year since around 2,000 of England’s hooligan supporters were kicked up and down the streets of Marseilles by a small group of Russians at the European Football Championships in France.
 As if that wasn’t humiliating enough, the Russians then took the English fans flags and posed for photos while holding them upside down.
-After breaking for some lunch and a couple of vodkas the Russians then kicked the English up and down the streets of Marseilles again just for the craic.
+After breaking for some light lunch and a couple of vodkas the Russians then kicked their English counterparts up and down the streets of Marseilles once more just for fun.

 Meanwhile during a press conference at the Kremlin in Moscow this morning, Russian Premier Vladimir Putin said England fans should have no fear of travelling to his country next summer – although he did appear to be poking fun at them while making his government ministers laugh hysterically at the same time.

-Mister Putin then took off his shirt, jumped onto a waiting horse and rode it around Red Square while holding up a huge Russian flag and singing “England Ran Away” to the tune of Football’s Coming Home.
+Putin then removed his shirt, jumped onto a waiting horse and rode it around Red Square while holding up a huge Russian flag and singing “England Ran Away” to the tune of Football’s Coming Home.